bolt/boltforms/doc/saving-to-contenttype-database.md

         type: hidden
         options:
             attr:
-                value: draft // replace "draft" with whatever status you would like to assign as default
+                value: draft
 ```

+In the above example, you can replace "draft" with whatever status you would like to assign newly inserted records.

 ## Regular Database Table